gregriss/budget-tracker-pwa/README.md

 - [Questions](#questions)

 ## User Story
 AS AN avid traveller
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
+SO THAT my account balance is accurate when I am traveling

 ## Usage
+Enter transaction names/amounts in the input fields, and select the corresponding button to Add Funds or Subtract Funds.
+A table is created with a list of transactions, and your total Budget is displayed at the top of the page.
+There is also a chart depicting your budget trend.

 ## License
 View the full License [here](./LICENSE)

 ## Questions
 Feel free to contact me with any questions:
 [GitHub Repo](https://github.com/gregriss/budget-tracker-pwa)
 [Email me](mailto:gregriss23@gmail.com)